Guardian Scholars Program (GSP)

-Guardian Scholars is committed to providing services and support to meet the needs of former foster youth in their transition, retention, and post-graduate planning.
+Guardian Scholars is committed to improving the educational outcomes for foster youth and former foster youth by providing services and support to meet their needs through transition, retention, and post-graduate planning.
 We strive to maximize educational opportunities and university experiences through our comprehensive programs and holistic advising to help students achieve their academic and personal goals.

 The Guardian Scholars Program creates a newsletter every quarter to present information about our activities and students.
 We encourage you to stay connected and learn about opportunities to get involved!